DisplayWP is a new way to look at WordPress data, in a beautiful way.

 I tried to promote the creation of new API’s.
 But since it was not accepted, the data is available through DisplayWP.

 For performance reasons the data in stats pages and version pages is cached.
 If you want to update the stats to display the latest numbers, just add

 ?reload to the URL (example).
 It will trigger a set of requests to different data sources to retrieve updated numbers.

 Note that data retrieval takes time.
 Please don’t abuse this feature by linking directly to pages with the “reload” parameter.

 Displaying the data on DisplayWP is only the first step, the next is sharing the data with the community.

 The plan is to provide simple API’s that return data collected from multiple sources in a single JSON file.

 Examples of versions data:

 My name is Rami Yushuvaev, I’m an entrepreneur, a web developer and a blogger.

 I’ve started using WordPress 1.5 and I just loved it, that is why I started exploring the code base.
 I’ve contributed code to each and every WordPress release since version 2.8.
 I am the Hebrew GTE since WordPress 3.3, responsible for the translation and the release of WordPress Hebrew version.
-And a core developer for WordPress 4.4, 4.6, 4.7 and 5.2.
+And a core contributor for WordPress 4.4, 4.6, 4.7, 5.2 and 5.3.